quarklang/QUARK/docs/LRM-v2.md

 An `int` is a 64-bit signed integer.

 ####float
 A `float` is a 64-bit signed floating-point number.
+Comparing two floats is done to a tolerance of 1e-6.

 ####fraction
 A `fraction` is denoted by two `int` types separated by `$`.
 The `int` value to the left of `$` represents the numerator, and the `int` value to the right of `$` represents the denominator.
 QUARK provides an inverse operator `~`.